Connect with others who understand.

 Medically reviewed by Maria Lolou, M.D., M.S.

-Are people with lupus more likely to experience dental problems that would require a tooth extraction or root canal?
-Are there special precautions you and your dentist must take for these procedures?
-Read on to learn more.
+So, are people with lupus more likely to experience dental health problems that would require a tooth extraction or root canal?
+Are there any special precautions you and your dentist need to take for these dental treatments due to lupus?

 Lupus and Tooth Decay